Install Nginx on Debian 11

 Now you can install Nginx on Debian 11 with the following command:

-List available applications that UFW knows how to work with them by the following command:
+List available applications that UFW knows how to work with by using the following command:

 sudo ufw app list